 System Performance Statistics

-Three reports are available for performance outcomes: annual exceedance probability, long-term exceedance probability, and assurance of threshold.
+Three reports are available for performance outcomes: annual exceedance probability, long-term exceedance probability, and assurance of threshold (formerly known as performance target in Version 1).
 These reports are available for each impact area and optionally for each threshold.
-A default threshold will always be calculated and is calculated the same way as in HEC-FDA Version 1.4.3.
-As a friendly reminder, there are three possibilities:
+A default threshold should be calculated for the without-project conditions and is calculated the same way as in HEC-FDA Version 1.4.3.
+As a friendly reminder, there are four possibilities:

-1. For impact areas without levees, the threshold is the stage at which 5% of the damage of the 1% event occurs.
+1. For impact areas without levees, and if the scenario reflects the without-project condition, the user should have selected default threshold stage which the software calculates as the stage at which 5% of the damage of the 1% event occurs.
 This is considered to be the stage at which significant damage begins.

-2. For impact areas with levees but without a system response curve, the threshold is the stage equal to the top elevation of the levee.
+3. For impact areas with levees but without a system response curve, the software calculates the threshold as the stage equal to the top elevation of the levee.

-3. For impact areas with levees and with system response curves, performance does not reflect a fixed threshold.
-Instead, performance considers the joint probability of hazard loading (e.g. stage) and levee breach for the entire range of stages for which there is a non-zero probability of breach.
+4. For impact areas with levees and with system response curves, performance does not reflect a fixed threshold.
+Instead, the software calculates performance as the joint probability of hazard loading (e.g. stage) and levee breach for the entire range of stages for which there is a non-zero probability of breach.

 Annual Exceedance Probability

 • A histogram of the annual exceedance probabilities is displayed on the right-hand side of the report.
-Observe that the cumulative relative frequency of annual exceedance probabilities up to 0.1 is reasonably 1% - consistent with the assurance information in the table on the left-hand side.
+This histogram displays the relative frequencies of binned annual exceedance probability realizations.

 Long-Term Exceedance Probability